FRITZ!Box 6890 LTE Service - Knowledge Base

 - Remove all devices and cables from the LAN ports and the USB port on the FRITZ!Box.
 If no devices are connected, connect a computer to a LAN port on the FRITZ!Box.

-- Use a power strip to connect the FRITZ!Box and all other connected devices to the same electrical outlet.
+- Use a power strip to connect the FRITZ!Box and all other connected devices to the same electric outlet.

-- Test different electrical outlets and power outlet strips.
+- Test different electric outlets and power outlet strips.

 - Use UTP network cables to connect devices to the LAN ports on the FRITZ!Box.
-Unlike STP network cables, for example the one included with delivery, UTP network cables do not have a ground wire and do not transmit interference to the FRITZ!Box.
+In contrast to STP network cables, for example the one included with delivery, UTP network cables do not have a ground wire and do not transmit interference to the FRITZ!Box.

 Important:If the problem occurs with a FRITZ!Powerline adapter, use the UTP network cable included with the FRITZ!Powerline adapter.